YuYu Hakusho: Production

 During the years he worked on YuYu Hakusho, Togashi would calculate the personal time he had based on a formula of four hours per page without scripting and five hours of sleep per night.
 He wrote in his own dōjinshi Yoshirin de Pon! that he stopped the production on YuYu Hakusho out of selfishness.
 The author had originally wanted to end the manga in December 1993, at the climax of the Sensui arc.
-Although there was not a large demand from the editorial staff, Togashi was under a great deal of personal stress at certain points of the series' run, particularly during its final six months of publication.
-He claimed that, beginning with the Dark Tournament arc, inconsistent sleep resulting from overwork was causing him health problems.
-He noted himself as being very ill while working on the color pages for Yusuke's match with Chu.
-There were also many instances where he would create nearly entire manuscripts by himself, such as Yusuke's meeting with Raizen and the battle between Kurama and Karasu.
-The editors of the publication tried to make Togashi reconsider cancelling Yu Yu Hakusho, though he justified his decision by stating that it would simply be replaced by another popular series.
+Although there was not a great demand from the editorial staff, Togashi was under a great deal of personal stress at certain points of the series' run, particularly during its final six months of publication.
+He claimed that beginning with the Dark Tournament arc, inconsistent sleep resulting from overwork was causing him health problems.
+He noted he was very ill while working on the color pages for Yusuke's match with Chu.
+There were many instances where he would create nearly entire manuscripts by himself, such as Yusuke's meeting with Raizen and the battle between Kurama and Karasu.
+The publication's editors tried to make Togashi reconsider canceling Yu Yu Hakusho, though he justified his decision by stating that it would simply be replaced by another popular series.
 Togashi was relieved at the conclusion of the manga.
-The author claimed to not have been involved in the production of the YuYu Hakusho anime adaptation due to his own work schedule.
-He stated that he was greatly impressed by Shigeru Chiba's voice depiction of Kuwabara, admitting that the voice actor understood the character better than Togashi himself.
+The author claimed he was not involved in the production of the YuYu Hakusho anime adaptation due to his work schedule.
+He stated that he was greatly impressed by Shigeru Chiba's voice depiction of Kuwabara, admitting that the actor understood the character better than Togashi himself.